firstcontributions/first-contributions/sourcetree-macos-tutorial.md

 **Once you are satisfied, click "Clone"**

-This will bring up the main repo browser for your repository!
+This will bring up the main repository browser for your repository!

 ## Create a branch